 - Are there consequences for not using EMV equipment?

-Can I just use my current reader to take EMV chip cards?
+Can I just use a basic magstripe reader to take EMV chip cards?

-Technically, yes, you can use your current reader to take chip cards because the cards have a magnetic stripe on the back that can be used by traditional readers.
+Technically, yes, you can use a mag stripe reader to take chip cards because the cards have a magnetic stripe on the back that can be used by traditional readers.
 The magnetic stripe is there as a backup or to allow the card to be used at businesses that haven’t yet upgraded to EMV-capable terminals.

 But if you run an EMV chip card through a magnetic stripe reader instead of “dipping” it into an EMV chip reader, the transaction is not considered an EMV transaction.
 Your customer won’t get the added security of the chip, and you’ll be liable for any fraud.
 Jump down to consequences for not using EMV equipment at the end of this article for more information.